Stop Using Nazi Analogies

 Are we part of the Problem?

 In an age where politicians shamelessly pander to our baser natures, an uncomfortable truth is that the biggest threat to democracy is not from Nazi wannabes, but from the electorate itself.
-Us!
+Us.
 Or at any rate, the stupid, gullible, fearful versions of us.
 Time and again, citizens have given autocrats the chains that bound them into a kind of civic slavery.
 It’s an irony of democracy known ever since Plato that the populace is susceptible to demagogues who use democratic tools to destroy it.

 Democracy’s historic immunity to this kind of threat is spotty at best.
 The line between our noble image of “We the People” and a rampaging mob is razor-thin.
 All of this should remind us of what’s at stake, of the importance of civic engagement, volunteering, and participating in the political process, both local and national.
 Elect representatives for their expertise, not their showmanship.
-When that happens, society prospers, and with it, the republic.
+When that happens, society prospers, and with it, our freedoms.

 The problem, as we’ve seen above, is that once freedom is given away, sometimes freely at the ballot box, it is tough to get back.
 Citizens end up finding laws standing in the way that their duly elected officials put in place when they weren’t paying attention.
 When voters vote away democracy, or can’t be bothered even to participate, they let authoritarians quietly consolidate power.
 An indifferent electorate begets a regime indifferent to its needs.